-The PDT estimates that it will cost \$12 million and take 5-6 years to complete the LIS DMMP.
+The PDT estimates that it will cost about \$12 million and take 5-6 years to complete the LIS DMMP.
 In February 2005, the governors of the two states sent a joint letter to the USACE requesting its assistance with the development of the DMMP and, in separate letters, asked members of their respective congressional delegations to seek appropriation of federal funds to initiate the DMMP.
 The USACE agreed to work with the states on the DMMP and requests for funds have been included in the President's budget for federal fiscal years (FY) 2007 and 2008.
 In FY07, \$1.7 million was included in the President's proposed budget, but this was eliminated by passage of a Continuing Resolution that was based on the FY06 federal budget.

 On December 26, 2007, the President signed the 2008 Consolidated Appropriations Act, which included \$3.525 million for the LIS DMMP.
-In June 2008, the USACE contracted approximately \$300,000 of the \$3.525 million to conduct the first two studies.
+The FY 2009 Appropriation Bill provided an additional \$980,000 for the LIS DMMP efforts.